-Banco GNB Sudameris ("the Bank"), as an entity that forms part of a financial group of companies that includes the domestic subsidiaries Servitrust GNB Sudameris, Servivalores GNB Sudameris S.A.
-Comisionista de Bolsa, Servibanca S.A., Corporación Financiera GNB Sudameris S.A., Servitotal GNB Sudameris; the international subsidiaries Banco GNB Perú and Banco GNB Paraguay, in addition to the Private Capital Funds that form part of the financial group of companies named Fondo de Capital Privado Inmobiliario Servivalores GNB Sudameris and Fondo de Capital Privado Inmobiliario Servitrust GNB Sudameris, reports the Consolidated Financial Statements detailed below:
+Banco GNB Sudameris ("the Bank"), as an entity that forms part of a financial group of companies that includes the domestic subsidiaries Servitrust GNB Sudameris S.A., Servivalores GNB Sudameris S.A.
+Comisionista de Bolsa, Servibanca S.A., Corporación Financiera GNB Sudameris S.A., Servitotal GNB Sudameris; the international subsidiaries Banco GNB Perú and Banco GNB Paraguay, in addition to the Private Capital Funds that form part of the financial group of companies named Fondo de Capital Privado Inmobiliario Servivalores GNB Sudameris, reports the Consolidated Financial Statements detailed below:

-Banco GNB Sudameris S. A. is a private corporation, incorporated by Public Instrument No. 8067/December 10, 1976 issued by the Fifth Notary of Bogotá, D.C., with a duration established in the Bylaws up to January 1, 2076, which may be dissolved or extended before that date.
+Banco GNB Sudameris S. A. is a private corporation, incorporated by Public Instrument No. 8067/December 10, 1976 issued by the Notary Office 5 of Bogotá, D.C., with a duration established in the Bylaws up to January 1, 2076, which may be dissolved or extended before that date.
 The corporate purpose of the Bank is to enter into and execute all transactions, acts and contracts typical of banking establishments, subject to the legal provisions in force in Colombia.